 Guest hospitality, which has taken the highest score from John, is uniquely described.
 He introduced the knowledge of Iranian’s English language as good but not very good.
 He recommended to tourists that knowing basic Farsi helps things go smoothly.

 From John’s point of view, Iran is very cheap for foreign tourists.
 Although when he traveled to Iran, the dollar was exchanged for about 6 thousand tomans.
 In general, this tourist described his feeling of positive travel to Iran and made the country a popular destination and recommended other tourists to travel to Iran.

-We have provided ten reasons why you should overcome your doubts as soon as possible and travel to Iran:
+We have provided ten reasons why you should overcome your doubts as soon as possible and answer to this question, can Americans travel to Iran: